Please click on one of them every time you shop at Amazon. It costs you nothing and you help out an old guy.

 We arrived at Esteli terminal around 10:30 and got a cab to Mi Hotelito.
 We put our bags in the room and went down and signed the register and paid for a week and ordered breakfast for tomorrow.
 Breakfast is $US 3 if you order on-line at time of booking but is under $US 2.50 if you pay as you go.
 Hmm.

 We finished unpacking, laundered my shorts since I was wearing trousers for travelling, hung them to dry and went out to explore the town.
-This is our first time in this spot, but it didn’t take long to get oriented.
+This is our first time in this hotel, but it didn’t take long to get oriented.
 We had lunch and walked around a bit and bought some supplies and toiletries and dropped them off in the room and went out to wander around some more.
 After an extended coffee break at Don Luis, an old favorite we had supper at a fritanga a shopkeeper told us was there.

 At the fritanga we had an interesting conversation with a guy from Nebraska who came back to settle his father’s estate.
 His father was killed by machete at the hands of his daughter’s boyfriend in December.
 The boyfriend is in jail.
 The daughter posted good riddance to her father on Facebook within ten minutes of his death.
 Might be some family issues settling that estate.